Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 - Specific versions of dependencies mentioned in case of problems and solutions to them
 - Examples of dictionaries

+Jukka:
+- The lists of separated systemintegrations and enviroment tools are really good
+- The conclusion to choose certain technologies (for example Python) were clearly justifyed in the document
+- Examples of usage of technologies in the document were good
+-

 ## Suggested improvements

 Huang: